 The main trade-off here is that in MolochDAO if someone votes yes on a proposal and it doesn't pass then it is considered immediately processed.
 With a Dandelion Org the user would not be eligible to rage quit again until after the proposals delay period.
 Both implementations ensure that if a user does not vote yes on a proposal that was created after a proposal which (if passed) would trigger them to exit, they will have an opportunity to exit.

-We believe the proposed Dandelion organization template does a good job of replicating the core properties of the MolochDAO mechanism.
-In addition, Dandelion organizations can easily incorporate apps like Agent and Payroll to be more broadly applied and extended than the original MolochDAO implementation.
+We believe the proposed Dandelion organization template does a good job of replicating the core properties of MolochDAO.
+In addition, Dandelion organizations can easily incorporate apps like Agent and Payroll to extend their functionality beyond the original MolochDAO implementation.

-However, the one area that we really cannot replicate is the simplicity and reduced code footprint of MolochDAO.
-By implementing as modular components on Aragon, we are explicitly sacrificing this simplicity in favor of flexibility and extensibility.
-So if you are looking to deploy an instance of MolochDAO exactly as it was originally designed, it may always be the better choice.
-However, if you like the game theory of MolochDAO but would also like to support other types of proposals or want to have access to the growing library of Aragon apps to extend the organizations functionality, the Dandelion template will likely serve you well.
+All this being said, the one area we cannot replicate is the simplicity and reduced code footprint of MolochDAO.
+By implementing MolochDAO's features as modular components on Aragon, we are explicitly sacrificing simplicity in favor of flexibility and extensibility.
+If you are looking to deploy an instance of MolochDAO exactly as it was originally designed, that will always be the better choice.
+If, however, you like the game theory of MolochDAO, but would also like to have access to the growing library of Aragon apps to extend your organization's functionality, the Dandelion template will serve you well.